WordPress/WPCredits-Tracker/Students/first-lesson-instructions.md

 To ensure the project runs smoothly and does not get delayed, you are expected to adhere to the following protocols:

 ### 3.1 Daily Check-In
-You are required to check your Slack messages and the #wpcredits channel at least once every 24 hours.
+You are required to check your Slack messages and the #wpcredits channel at least once every 24 hours on working days.
 This is crucial for staying updated on tasks, feedback, and announcements.

 ### 3.2 Prompt Responses
 While we understand you have other commitments, you must respond to direct messages (DMs) and mentions in channels in a timely manner.
-- **Goal:** A response within 24 hours is mandatory, even if it is just to acknowledge receipt of a message and provide a timeframe for a more detailed reply (e.g., "Thanks, I've seen this.
+- **Goal:** A response within 24 hours during working days is mandatory, even if it is just to acknowledge receipt of a message and provide a timeframe for a more detailed reply (e.g., "Thanks, I've seen this.
 I will look into it and get back to you by tomorrow").
 - **Why this matters:** Unanswered messages block progress, create uncertainty, and can delay the entire project timeline.
 Your proactive communication is key to your success and the success of your team.

 ## 3.3 Your Mentor